 BHP to steer mining lobby groups' climate change policies

-BHP said it would instead work with industry associations to outline its priorities and approach for advocacy around climate goals.
+BHP, which quit the World Coal Association in 2018, said it will publish annually a list of material association memberships and disclose in real time if any of the associations breach its global climate policy standards.

-"As industry leaders like BHP make firm commitments on climate transition, we welcome this effort to ensure that trade associations remain in step with their more forward-thinking members,” said Thomas O’Malley, Global Head of Corporate Governance, HSBC Global Asset Management and co-lead of the Climate Action 100+ engagement with BHP.
+"We welcome this effort to ensure trade associations remain in step with their more forward-thinking members,” said Thomas O’Malley, Global Head of Corporate Governance at HSBC Global Asset Management and co-lead of the Climate Action 100+ engagement with BHP.

-BHP, which quit the World Coal Association in 2018, said it will publish annually a list of material association memberships and disclose in real time if one any of the associations breaches its global climate policy standards.

 Last year, BHP said it was reviewing its membership of four industry associations including the New South Wales Minerals Council due to concerns about their climate and energy policies.

-The NSW Minerals Council last month petitioned the state government to fast track approvals for 21 new coal mines, the majority containing thermal coal.
+The NSW Minerals Council in June promoted 21 coal mines as a key employment driver.
+It said in a statement that its policies reflected the views of all members.

+"BHP is an important member... and we will seek to progress BHP's request in consultation with our board and the executive committee which includes BHP."

-The Minerals Council of Australia said it welcomed BHP's findings and would will work with BHP and state associations to progress the key issues raised.
+The Minerals Council of Australia said it welcomed BHP's findings and would work with the miner and state associations to progress the key issues raised.

 ((melanie.burton@thomsonreuters.com Twitter: @MelanieMetals; +613 9286 1421; Reuters Messaging: melanie.burton.thomsonreuters.com@reuters.net))